Skip to main content

 Mr Alistair Mills

-College positions: Official Fellow, Director of Studies in Law (Part II), Dean
+College positions: Official Fellow, Director of Studies in Law (Part IA and II), Dean

 Mr Alistair Mills is Dias College Assistant Professor of Law and Director of Studies in Law (Part II).
 He supervises undergraduates in Constitutional Law, Administrative Law and the Law of Contract.